Consultation and engagement

 For more formal consultations, we may also give you the option to attend a hearing which is where you get the opportunity to speak to the decision-makers (usually a panel made of elected members) about your submission.

-If you choose to speak at a hearing someone from Council will be in touch to arrange an appropriate speaking time.
+If you choose to speak at a hearing, someone from Council will be in touch to arrange an appropriate speaking time and confirm the time allocation afforded to each submitter wishing to be heard.

 Who can make a submission?